Grilled Bacon

 • I thread strips onto bamboo skewers when I’m using a grill with wide grate spacing.
 Keeps them from slipping through.

-• You can also use a grill pan over direct heat.
-I do this when I want faster cooking and don’t mind checking it more often.
+• A grill mat or cast iron pan works for direct heat cooking.
+I reach for these when I want faster results and don’t mind flipping more often.

 How to store grilled bacon